Hernia Belts (prevention of hernias)

 Reply to Beachboy

-I get my coloplast hernia belts, paid for by my insurance. before using hernia belts, I always had some leak problems since then, with a cColoplast, one piece, convex, a ring, and the elastic extender strips.
-I go four or five days with never a leak out of the middle.
+I get my Coloplast hernia belts, paid for by my insurance.
+Before using hernia belts, I always had some leak problems.
+Since then, with a Coloplast one-piece convex ring and the elastic extender strips, I go four or five days with never a leak out of the middle.
 The only problem with the hernia belt is that the elastic sometimes causes skin itching.
-I bought a stealthbelt hernia belt which I am now trying to see if it does the job and that cause itching.
+I bought a Stealthbelt hernia belt which I am now trying to see if it does the job and that causes itching.

 1) Get back into your exercise routine slowly.